If you are a professional contractor, you can claim back a wide variety of expenses against your limited company’s tax

 - Finance charges, such as monthly business banking fee.

-- You can claim for the cost of a yearly eye test.
+- You can claim for the cost of an annual eye test.

 - The cost of an annual medical check-up.

-- You can claim a flat £4/week or £18/month fee for your home office – and receipts are unnecessary.
+- You can claim a flat £6/week allowance for your home office – and receipts are unnecessary.
 Alternatively, you may claim for a proportion of certain household expenses – but only when you can validly allocate the business element.
 Find out more here.

 - Claim up to £150 per eligible person for an annual company event (e.g. office party).

 IR35 and the 5% allowance

 If you are a limited company contractor, and your contract work is caught by the IR35 rules, you are provided with a fixed ‘5% allowance’ which is intended to cover administrative expenses associated with running a business.

 It is worth noting that, from the introduction of the ‘Off Payroll’ rules in April 2017, if you are caught by IR35 and work in the public sector, the 5% is no longer available to you.